jgarzik/sqawk/doc/user_guide.md

 1. **"Table not found" error**:
    - Check that the filename matches the table name in your SQL
    - If using custom table names, verify the syntax: `tablename=filename.csv`
+   - Ensure file paths are correct and files are accessible

 2. **Delimiter issues**:
    - Use the `-F` option to specify the correct delimiter